CMos902/pyschool/README.md

 # Pyschool

-This is me learning some Python syntax and PEP8 style guide.
+This is me learning some git, Python syntax, and PEP8 style guide.

 ### Git Commands Index